What We Do

 Rough Edges began in 2014 as a social enterprise and Charity Shop, with a difference, to support our grass roots care for those living in food poverty and crisis.
 You can read more about that here.

-The vast majority of all our work is done by volunteers and funded by community donations and regular sponsors, supported by occasional small grants.
+The vast majority of all our work is done by volunteers and funded by community donations and regular sponsors, supported by occasional grants.
 This model has enabled us to be sustainable over a long period of time earning a reputation for being a place of pro-active care and concern for many who would otherwise be overlooked.
-The current renovation plans signal our intention to future proof the facilities we have as a venue.
+The recent renovations of our toilet facilities and kitchen, with help of a Welsh Government grant alongside our regular support base, signal our intention to future proof the facilities we have as a venue.

 Thank you for your interest and support.